blindedResearch/chatsqc/README.md

 ## Contributing to ChatSQC

 We warmly welcome contributions from our vibrant community and are glad that you are interested in enhancing the ChatSQC app.
 Your ideas, suggestions, and improvements can help make this application even more user-friendly and efficient.
 If you have any suggestions or find a bug, please don't hesitate to submit an issue through GitHub's issue tracker.
 It's a great way to discuss new ideas or get help with problems.
-Please be as descriptive as possible when submitting an issue to help us understand your concern or proposal better.
+Please provide as much detail as possible when submitting an issue to help us better understand your concern or proposal.

 If you'd like to contribute code, please fork the repository and create a pull request when you're ready.
 A pull request (PR) is a way to suggest changes to the project.
 We use the PR mechanism for both bug fixes and new features.
 Please include a detailed explanation of your changes, and be sure to reference any issues that will be resolved by your PR.
 When you make a PR, it will be reviewed by our team.
 If it meets the guidelines and aligns with our roadmap, we will merge your code into the main branch.
 Please make sure your code is clean, well-commented, and follows our coding standards.